MicrosoftEdge/MSEdgeExplainers/URLProtocolHandler/explainer.md

 Similarities include requirements around the list of schemes allowed to be registered (as discussed in the security section below), format of the parameters, same-origin policy and etc.

 There are subtle differences in the manifest-based registration, however, that might be useful to enhance the experience for PWA users.
-For example, the addition of extra parameters (e.g.: icons) that can be used in applicable UI in the OS to give visual cues about the part of the app that is handling a certain protocol.
-Likewise, manifest-based registrations could loosen some requirements that currently apply to `registerProtocolHandler`.
+For example, manifest-based registrations could loosen some requirements that currently apply to `registerProtocolHandler`.
 For instance, the need of user interaction for a website to register to handle a certain protocol might not apply to manifest-based PWA registration, as when a user intentionally installs a PWA there's an implicit level of trust involved that installation-related things will occur, including the registration of protocol handlers.
 This could also mean that the user doesn't need to be notified that a new protocol handler has been registered, as currently happens when `registerProtocolHandler` is used, and instead we could rely on solutions that let the user know what will happen before installation, such as an install time permissions prompt, to convey that protocols handlers will be registered.

 ## Use Cases